Hibiscus Farm guide starts with basics, and then we go to Kfar Warburg and join a tour at the farm. Let’s begin!

 At the store, you could taste some of the products.
 And in the end, I purchased hand cream (35 NIS), soap (20 NIS), tea (30 NIS), and jelly (30 NIS).
 And we were satisfied with all products.

-An hour and a half after arriving at the farm we headed towards the exit.
+An hour and a half after arriving at the farm, we headed toward the exit.
 But I could not just leave.
 I had to take several additional photographs 😉

 Summary

-We enjoyed our visit to Hibiscus Farm.
-And I would highly recommend it to anybody that loves flowers or agrotourism.
+We enjoyed our visit and I would highly recommend it to anybody that loves flowers or agrotourism.

 Note: if you love agrotourism, then check out the agrotourism category.

-Have you ever been at Hibiscus Farm?
+Have you ever been to Hibiscus Farm?
 Tell us in the comments below.

 That’s all for today, and I’ll see you in future travels!